 We're still getting comfortable saying, "I love you", and only once so far have we ended a phone call that way.
 The night before I came here, from a hotel in Silverton I said, "I love you", clear and deliberate.
 She said, "I love you, too."
 I've said plenty of words in my life, and the ones that count are probably written down, recorded, or maybe even remembered.
 But in case an accident makes this my final trek, I wanted those to be my last words of record.

 Katie Miles, I love you.
-You came into my life like the title of your favorite Cat Stevens song, Miles from Nowhere, and now I might be so blessed as to spend these decades exploring the endless passages of your being, watching the weather of our lives carve out your streams and basins, and find you perennially in these rippling peaks and valleys, miles from nowhere, guess I'll take my time to reach there.
+You came into my life like the title of your favorite Cat Stevens song, and now I might be so blessed as to spend these decades exploring the endless passages of your being, watching the weather of our lives carve out your streams and basins, and find you perennially in these rippling peaks and valleys, miles from nowhere, guess I'll take my time to reach there.

 "We gaze out as if it were sight seeing for the first time, gaze with no expectations at all about the nature of consciousness and reality, wanting to see them as they are in and of themselves, free of all our tenuous human stories about them."